 The Akron General – Kent State University Health and Wellness Research Collaborative seeks to promote physical activity and healthy lifestyles by integrating public health, basic science, and clinical and behavioral research and by developing and promoting evidence-based wellness practices.
 Teams of wellness investigators will work on innovative pilot research projects to develop new models of prevention and new technologies that support wellness and the management of chronic disease.

-“Since 1996, Akron General has been a recognized national leader in promoting wellness and disease prevention,” said Thomas L. “Tim” Stover, MD, MBA, president and CEO of Akron General Health System.
+“Since 1996, Akron General has been a recognized national leader in promoting wellness and disease prevention,” says Thomas L. “Tim” Stover, M.D., M.B.A., president and CEO of Akron General Health System.
 “Akron General has embraced a model of care that represents a dramatic departure from traditional healthcare (sick care) and redirects focus and resources toward prevention, wellness, physical exercise and a continuity of care that is unique in America today.
-The Health and Wellness Collaborative with Kent State University takes our model of well care to the next level, providing outcomes research leading to a deeper understanding of the endemic behaviors and pathologies of chronic disease, and outlining effective strategies for better health.”
+The Health and Wellness Collaborative with Kent State University takes our model of well care to the next level, providing outcomes research leading to a deeper understanding of the endemic behaviors and pathologies of chronic disease and outlining effective strategies for better health.”

-“This truly is a groundbreaking partnership that promotes and advances public health innovations through education, research and service,” said Sonia Alemagno, Ph.D., dean of Kent State’s College of Public Health.
+“This truly is a groundbreaking partnership that promotes and advances public health innovations through education, research and service,” says Sonia Alemagno, Ph.D., dean of Kent State’s College of Public Health.

-“Our partnership with Akron General highlights our commitment to healthcare research in the College of Public Health and across the university, research that is focused specifically on improved health outcomes in our region, and across the nation,” said Grant McGimpsey, vice president of research and sponsored programs at Kent State.
+“Our partnership with Akron General highlights our commitment to healthcare research in the College of Public Health and across the university, research that is focused specifically on improved health outcomes in our region and across the nation,” says Grant McGimpsey, vice president of research and sponsored programs at Kent State.

 The collaborative will be funded by Akron General Health System, the Division of Research and Sponsored Programs at Kent State and the university’s College of Public Health.